metal3d/katenary/doc/docs/usage.md

           - 1234
     ```

 Katenary transforms compose services this way:

 - Takes the service and create a "Deployment" file
-- if a port is declared, katenary creates a service (ClusterIP)
+- if a port is declared, Katenary creates a service (ClusterIP)
-- if a port is exposed, katenary creates a service (NodePort)
+- if a port is exposed, Katenary creates a service (NodePort)
 - environment variables will be stored inside a configMap
 - image, tags, and ingresses configuration are also stored in `values.yaml` file
-- if named volumes are declared, katenary create PersistentVolumeClaims - not enabled in values file
+- if named volumes are declared, Katenary create PersistentVolumeClaims - not enabled in values file
 - `depends_on` needs that the pointed service declared a port.
-If not, you can use labels to inform katenary
+If not, you can use labels to inform Katenary

 For any other specific configuration, like binding local files as configMap, bind variables, add values with documentation, etc. You'll need to use labels.